Hollywood Superstar and Architectural Landmark

 PRO TRAVEL TIP: This Downtown L.A. attraction is FREE and open to the Public.

-The Central Court and Atrium
+Step Into The Bradbury’s Central Court and Atrium

 The central court soars to five-stories with an open cage elevator, culminating with an atrium skylight which fills the building with natural light.
 When constructed, the Bradbury Building laid claim to the largest plate-glass windows in Los Angeles.